-Injunctions are simply Orders of the Court which tell a person what they may or may not do.
+Injunctions are simply Orders of the Court which tell a person what they may not or must do.
 The most common are perhaps domestic violence injunctions which are dealt with separately.

 Civil Injunctions are extreme measures.
 They are a discretionary remedy which is not made by the court as of right.
 A court has to be satisfied that an injunction is appropriate and necessary under any given set of circumstances before it will be made.

 Injunctions can be granted without serving notice on the other party, but this is likely to involve the Applicant in giving an undertaking to the Court to pay the other side’s legal costs if the application is ill founded and you lose the case.

 Sometimes, rather than make an injunction Order, the Court will accept an Undertaking from the Respondent.
 As breach would be a contempt of Court, imprisonment would result if the undertaking was broken.
 Certain injunctions are only available from the High Court.

 A power of arrest can and often will be attached to an injunction.
 However if an Injunction is broken, it will be necessary to return to Court in Committal Proceedings, and ask for the Respondent to be committed to prison.

 The types of injunctions that may be available include:-

 These are Orders made under the ‘Protection from Harassment Act 1997’ which makes harassment a criminal as well as civil offence.
 As such the police may intervene and arrest a person suspected of harassment.
 Commonly these injunctions are used to prevent harassing behaviour by neighbours, former partners, family members, the media etc.